 What writers can learn: How to write about ordinary stuff in an unordinary way (B2B content writers, I’m looking at you).
 Each of these books documents ordinary moments in ordinary lives—but with a perspective and treatment that make the stories anything but prosaic.

-My friend Mitch Joel recommended Steven Pressfield’s book to me years ago, and I finally got around to reading it in 2017.
+My friend Mitch Joel recommended Steven Pressfield’s book to me years ago, and I finally got around to reading it.
 I don’t know why it took me so long.

 Then again, Steven’s book is about procrastination.
 I procrastinated reading it.
 That seems apt.